Dermatologists Say These Products Work Wonders on Milia

 Other causes of milia could be genetics and skin trauma due to sun damage (so wear your SPF), adds Kathleen Viscusi, MD, FAAD, FACMS, co-founder and partner at Dermatology and Surgery Specialists of North Atlanta (DESSNA).

-How to Treat Milia
+How to Prevent and Treat Milia

 If this sounds all familiar to you, there are a few routes you can take to erase them from your skin.
 One is by seeing a dermatologist for an extraction-type procedure—this is the most effective way to deal with it.
 "A simple way to treat milia is to pierce the surface and squeeze the dead skin out," Rodney says.
 "This should only be done by a trained professional, as there is a risk of skin infection and scarring.
 Also, some milia are deeper in the skin and may not respond to this treatment."
 Chemical peels, laser treatments, and other procedures can be done as well.
 It just depends on your particular situation.